travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ## Integrate Travis CI Enterprise into your monitoring

-To implement a simple uptime check for Travis CI Enterprise, you can query the `/api/uptime` endpoint from your instance.
+To check if your Travis CI Enterprise installation is up and running, query the `/api/uptime` endpoint of your instance.

 ```
 $ curl -H "Authorization: token XXXXX" https://travis.example.com/api/uptime